 What the Honda CR-V Gets Right

-Featuring a 2.4-liter inline-four, a five-speed automatic transmission and a choice of front- or all-wheel drive, the CR-V has a less expensive starting price than the Outback.
+Featuring a 2.4-liter inline-four mated to a CVT and a choice of front- or all-wheel drive, the CR-V has a less expensive starting price than the Outback.
 Cargo capacity behind the back seat is nearly three cubic feet larger than the Subaru, though the Outback has more space when seats are folded.

 Our Verdict: Subaru Outback